The Course Directory

 The International House DOS certificate course is designed for experienced teachers who are interested in being trained to take up a position as a Director of Studies in a language school and teachers who are taking their first steps into academic management.
 The course aims to give an overview of what can be expected in a DOS's job, and sessions are designed to give participants the opportunity to experience being in the role of a DOS.
 It aims to provide an introduction to the theory and practice of being a DOS in an International House school through an interactive and participatory programme of seminars and task work.

-The course comprises 13 modules (of differing length) usually covered over a 12-week to 16-week period.
+The course comprises 13 modules (of differing length) usually covered over a 12-week period.
 It is expected that a participant on this course can dedicate a minimum of 5 hours per week to doing the tasks.
 After dealing with introductions, the course covers these areas:

 - Defining the duties of an academic manager